Kanab Creek Wilderness

 Kanab Creek Wilderness is a 75300 acre wilderness area located along the Coconino/Mohave County line in the U.S. state of Arizona, approximately 30 mi south of Fredonia.
-68600 acre of the Wilderness are located in the North Kaibab Ranger District of the Kaibab National Forest, the remaining 6700 acre are administered by the Arizona Bureau of Land Management.
+68600 acre of the Wilderness are located in the North Kaibab Ranger District of the Kaibab National Forest, the remaining 6700 acre are administered by the Bureau of Land Management.

 One of the major tributaries of the Colorado River, Kanab Creek is the largest tributary canyon system on the north side of the Grand Canyon.
 From its origin approximately 50 mi north in southern Utah, Kanab Creek and its feeder streams have cut a network of gorges with vertical walls deep into the Kanab and Kaibab Plateaus.
 Elevations in the Wilderness range from 2000 ft at the river to about 6000 ft on the rim.

 Evidence in Kanab Creek Wilderness indicates that this area was inhabited by prehistoric peoples up to approximately AD 1100.
 The Wilderness contains some of the most interesting and significant rock art in the Southwest.

+Part of the monument is in Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument, designated in 2023.